-Two Information nodes appear under the Free Triangular 1 feature node in the mesh sequence.
-These information messages indicate that the geometry contains edges that are much shorter than the minimum element size, and that there are faces which are smaller than the minimum element size.
+Two Information nodes appear under the Free Triangular 1 node in the mesh sequence.
+These information messages indicate that the geometry contains edges that are much shorter than the minimum element size, and that there are faces that are smaller than the minimum element size.
 These nodes contain a list of entities, in this case short edges and small faces, causing problems.
-These entities are also highlighted in the geometry, and are usually surrounded by a denser mesh that indicates faces or edges significantly smaller in comparison to the size of the geometry.
+These entities are also highlighted in the geometry, and are usually surrounded by a denser mesh that indicates faces or edges significantly smaller than the geometry.